HOW TO HIRE VIDEO PROFESSIONALS FOR OUTSOURCING

 Hiring a TV station employee who can use high quality, expensive equipment for practically nothing will cut your rate from about $2,000 a day to about $500.

 A PBS station usually charges lower rates than a commercial one.
-Small UHF channels also can be hired cheaply.
+Small UHF channels also can be hired for less money.

 TRY LOCAL WEDDING PHOTOGRAPHERS AND SCHOOLS